lovell/sharp/.github/ISSUE_TEMPLATE/installation.md

 Have you ensured the platform and version of Node.js used for `npm install` is the same as the platform and version of Node.js used at runtime?

+Are you using the latest version?
+Is the version currently in use as reported by `npm ls sharp` the same as the latest version as reported by `npm view sharp dist-tags.latest`?

 If you are installing as a `root` or `sudo` user, have you tried with the `npm install --unsafe-perm` flag?

 If you are using the `ignore-scripts` feature of `npm`, have you tried with the `npm install --ignore-scripts=false` flag?

 What is the complete output of running `npm install --verbose sharp`?
 Have you checked this output for useful error messages?

-What is the output of running `npx envinfo --binaries --languages --system --utilities`?
+What is the output of running `npx envinfo --binaries --system`?